the-teachingRSE-project/competencies/call_to_action.md

 - Awareness of existing teaching programs
 - "Branded" Add-on courses
 - External Institutions provide resources
-- fully recognized in the academic system.
+- fully recognised in the academic system.
 Students get ECTS points.
-- Bachelor/Master specializations
+- Bachelor/Master specialisations

 #### Broader Considerations
 - Instilling more respect for people that want to educate themselves for digital competencies